|

 from Abkahzia on the Black Sea side and from South Ossetia on the north

+side.
 For the pro-American countries in the Caucasus region, an area that will

 find itself under the military threat of the Russian army from here on,